 What’s Bush Heritage doing?

-We have budgies on many of our reserves.
-They're particularly prevalent on our South Australian reserves, Bon Bon and Boolcoomatta.
-We help Budgerigar’s primarily through controlling or removing introduced competitors, such as livestock other feral herbivores, like goats and camels.
-By preventing colonization and spread of invasive grasses, such as Buffel Grass, we're protecting prime foraging habitat.
-This helps supports the vegetation that provides food and shelter for these iconic Australian birds.
+By preventing colonisation and spread of invasive grasses, such as Buffel Grass, we're protecting prime foraging habitat.
+This helps support the vegetation that provides food and shelter for these iconic Australian birds.